Improving the quality of family medicine

 - Advising on the use of the foundation made available data and information;

-- The potential to attract researchers in order using the foundation collected files additionally, do retrospective or prospective studies;
+- The potential to attract researchers in order using the foundation collected files additionally, to do retrospective or prospective studies;

 You can now practice your ICPC coding skills by taking an interactive quiz on this website.
 Go to About > ICPC Training to start the quiz....